trailheadlabs/outerspatial-map-library/api/index.md

 ## <a name="controls">Controls</a>

-Add functionality to your map using OuterSpatial.js' controls.
+Add functionality to your map using OuterSpatial Map Library' controls.
 Controls are added to either a control bar overlaid in one of the four corners of the map or a toolbar that displays above the map.

 **[[⬆]](#)**